MicrosoftDocs/learn/learn-pr/azure-devops/create-a-release-management-workflow/includes/7-deploy-preprod.md

     > Approve this change when it's ready for staging.
 1. Select **Create**.

-## Promote changes to the Staging stage
+## Promote changes to Staging

-Here you modify your pipeline configuration to deploy the build to the _Staging_ stage.
+Here, you modify your pipeline configuration to deploy the build to the _Staging_ stage.

 1. In Visual Studio Code, modify *azure-pipelines.yml* like this.